hollyge/GettingAndCleaningData_project/README.md

 use data.table to subset the data set by "Subject" first, then "Activity", then calculate mean for each feature (variable).
 Before this, convert the data set as data.table and save in "MeanStdTrainTestDataDT".
 The data for average is saved in a new data set named "MeanByGroup".

-the scripts fro the 5th step as following:
+the scripts fro this part as following:
 ```{r}
 MeanStdTrainTestDataDT<-data.table(MeanStdTrainTestData)
 MeanByGroup<-MeanStdTrainTestDataDT[,lapply(.SD,mean),by=list(Subject, Activity)]